Softball: Field

-Fastpitch softball is played between two teams on a large field, with nine players (in 10u and above; 8u and below is usually played with ten players on a field at once) from one team on the field at a time.
+Fastpitch softball is played between two teams on a large field, with nine players from one team on the field at a time.
 Slow-pitch softball is played with ten fielders but can be played with nine if needed.

 The softball field is usually composed of a dirt or brick dust infield that contains the shape and running areas of a diamond and a grass outfield.
 However, the field can consist of other solid and dry surfaces such as artificial turf or asphalt.
 There are four bases on the infield: First base, second base, third base, and home plate.
 The bases are arranged in a square and are typically 60 ft apart.
-Near the center of this square is the pitcher's circle, and within the circle is the "rubber", a small flat rectangular plate 1.5 ft in length.
+Near the center of this square is the pitcher's circle, and within the circle is the "rubber" or "plate", a flat, flush-mounted, rectangular rubber plate 6 in in width and 24 in in length.
 The rubber distance from the plate in fastpitch can be as short as 35 ft for 10u players up to 43 ft for ages 14 and older.
 In slow pitch softball, the rubber distance can be 43, 46 or 50 ft depending on age level and the league one is playing in.

 Game structure

 The object of the game is to score more runs (points) than the other team by batting (hitting) a ball into play and running around the bases, touching each one in succession.
 The ball is a sphere of light material, covered with leather or synthetic material.
-It is 11 to 12 in (or, rarely, 16 in) in circumference.
-The game is officiated by one or more neutral umpires.
+It is 11 to 12 in (or, rarely, 16 in) in circumference depending on age group.
+The game is typically officiated by two or more neutral umpires, but in some instances there will only be one.
 Players and umpires are generally free to ask for a brief stoppage at any time when the ball is not in play (called a time out), or immediately following a play once its outcome is clear.

 The game is played in usually seven innings.
 Each inning is divided into a top half, in which the away team bats and tries to score runs, while the home team occupies the field and tries to record three outs; then a bottom half, when the teams' roles are reversed.
 Some leagues play with a reduced number of innings or with a time limit, rather than the traditional seven innings.
+When a team is hitting they are on the offensive side, and when a team is in the field they are on the defensive side.